ClementNerma/Rave/docs/books/hybrid.md

 _Tip :_ If you absolutely require a pointer in a macro, simply use the `&` symbol like functions.
 For pointer assignable entities, use `*pointer: #var<T>`.

+To conclude, simply remember that every function signature (with `#macro` replacing `func`) is a valid macro signature, but that a macro can also use additional features like the `#var` directive.

 ### Overloading operators

 Superoverloads are overloads that don't act only as a class level, but as the whole program's level.
 Some of them work with some concepts we haven't seen yet, so we'll only see operators superoverloads.